Why Smart Investors Should Check Out These Women-Led Companies

 Women in Leadership Roles Add to Profitability

 There’s too much research to ignore.
-Women in corporate leadership roles increases corporate profitability.
+Having more women in corporate leadership roles leads to increased corporate profitability.

 The Peterson Institute for International Economics (PIIE) teamed up with EY to review 21,980 global publicly traded companies in 91 countries from a mix of industries and sectors.
-The results confirmed that having at least 30 percent of women in C-Suite positions adds 6 percent to a firm’s net profit margin, on average.
+The results confirmed that having at least 30% of women in C-Suite positions adds an average of 6% to a firm’s net profit margin.

 Why Women Make a Financial Impact on Profitability

-Women and men have distinct leadership styles and focus on different aspects of a corporate structure.
+Women and men have distinct leadership styles and may focus on different aspects of a corporate structure.
 Their differing backgrounds and experiences create a greater knowledge base than one coming solely from men.
-Ultimately, by combining both men and women in leadership roles, a company can achieve greater business results.
+Ultimately, by combining diverse groups in leadership roles, a company can achieve greater business results.